17th WEST COAST RESEARCH SYMPOSIUM ON TECHNOLOGY ENTREPRENEURSHIP

 We invite authors to submit papers to our research symposium, a lively forum for the exchange of ideas among scholars interested in technology entrepreneurship.
-The 2018 conference will be held at the Foster School of Business, University of Washington, a spectacular setting in Seattle at this time of year.
+The 2019 conference will be held at Stanford University, a spectacular setting in the Bay Area at this time of year.

 We expect to host an intimate conference of 50+ leading scholars from around the world.
 The conference steering committee invites the submission of unpublished working papers that advance the state of knowledge on the above topics.
-Conference registration for faculty is $150, but meals are complementary.
-A doctoral consortium sponsored will precede the conference on Wednesday, September 12, 2018.
+Conference registration for faculty is $150, but meals are complimentary.
+A doctoral consortium sponsored will precede the conference on Wednesday, September 11, 2019.

 CONFERENCE STEERING COMMITTEE:

 - Michael Lounsbury and Dev Jennings, University of Alberta